ViktorParkhomenko/Configuring-ASA-Basic-Settings-and-Firewall-Using-CLI/README.md

 ![{424BA683-3CA8-42A8-9DDC-D5A9445337FA}](https://github.com/user-attachments/assets/f50c6396-61dd-47a1-84ef-e8c93470c3a3)

-• Configure basic ASA settings and interface security levels using CLI
+Part 2: Configure ASA Settings and Interface Security Using the CLI

 Configure the hostname and domain name.
 Configure the ASA hostname as ASA.